E-commerce

 2. Analyze

-What themes keep recurring?
-What does behavioral data suggest?
+Which themes keep coming up?
+What does the behavioral data suggest?

 Prioritized list of hypotheses